 Korean violinist Kyung Sun Lee has won prizes and served as jury member in several major international competitions.
 She enjoys an ever-increasing popularity as a performer, receiving high critical acclaim for her strong sense of style and technical supremacy.
 She is a committed artistic director of Changwon International Chamber Music Festival and Seoul Virtuosi Chamber Orchestra, in addition to holding professorships at music conservatories in Oberlin, Houston and Seoul.

-After serving as vice president of IMG offices in American and Germany, Tanja Dorn launched her artist management agency Dorn Music in 2016.
-Her rooster includes internationally sought-after artists and ensembles.
+Tanja Dorn launched her artist management agency Dorn Music in 2016.
+Her roster includes internationally sought-after artists and ensembles.
 She has also established “The Young Artists Foundation”, a non-profit initiative dedicated to supporting young talented classical musicians worldwide.
 Tania Dorn studied the piano at the Hochschule für Music “Hanns Eisler” in Berlin, where she received her master´s degree in piano performance, chamber music and pedagogy.